baristuregun/bitcoin-gold-analysis/README.md

 # Expected Outcomes
 - Bitcoin will likely have higher returns but much greater volatility than gold
 - Gold should remain more stable and consistent as a store of value
-- Over time, Bitcoin may show maturing behavior (e.g., decreasing volatility, stronger correlation with gold)
+- Over time, Bitcoin may show maturing behavior (decreasing volatility, stronger correlation with gold)
 This project focuses on historical analysis, not price prediction.